What does the prosecution have to prove in a case of Intimidation?

 Section 9(1)(b) Conditional Release Order (CRO) without Conviction (formally known as a section 10 bond)

-A Court may also sentence an offender to a Conditional Release Order for an offence of intimidation.
+A Court can also sentence a person to a Conditional Release Order for an offence of Intimidation.
 A Conditional Release Order is a good behaviour bond that can be imposed with or without recording a conviction.

-If the person breaches the good behaviour bond the court may revoke the bond and re-sentence the offender to a harsher form of punishment.
+If the person breaches the good behaviour bond, the Court may revoke the bond and re-sentence the person to a harsher form of punishment.

 Outcomes with Conviction: